Below are actual autobiographies written by St Charles Lwanga Students and published with their permission.

 My name is Antony Maina and I was born on February 17, 1996.
 I am the second child in a family of four children.
 My mother separated from my dad and we went to live with my mother all throughout primary school life.
 Unfortunately she passed away when my brother and I were finishing primary school.
 This was demoralizing for us, and I felt that life was meaningless, because of how she had taken care of us all those years.
 My brother and I were in the same class, so we joined high school and went to live with my dad.
 High school life was very hard as my father struggled to pay the school fees once we reached Form 3.
 The principal chased us away from the school and told us to come back after we had paid the balance of our fees.
 We stayed a home for a long period, while my father was looking for the fees.
 When he finally found a small amount of fees, the principal agreed that we could return on the condition that we repeat the class of Form 3.
 I refused, and so my father was forced to find us another school.
 This was a hard thing to do because we were joining Form 4.
 By the grace of God he finally found The Charles Lwanga Secondary School.
 There my brother and I joined Form 4 and finished high school.
 The school has helped me a lot as it gave me the time to recover the studies I had missed.
 I even registered for my KCSE exams and am currently doing my examinations.
 I want to pass my exam and change the lives of my family.
 I have a passion for starting my own business after completing University.

 Hi my name is Caroline Muthoni, I was born on the 27/4/1997.
 I am looking forward to finishing my exams in my final high school year.
 If I finish my exams I would like to go to college and study tourism.
 My life consists of my mother, I am the first one to finish high school in our family, if I do I would like to help my other relative and sister.
 The life in St.Charles Lwanga high school is beautiful because before here I lost hope in life and started drugs and became addicted, when I joined the family of St.Chalres Lwagna my life changed a lot.
-In a period of my life I was broken, but brother kennedy new I was on drugs and he talked to me and I realized that I was not helping myself in fact I was destroying my life.
-Brother Kennedy has really changed my life because if it was not for him, I would still be on drugs, also would not be in school which I am very thankful for, that god gave this blessing just for me.
+In a period of my life I was broken, but brother kennedy knew I was on drugs and he talked to me and I realized that I was not helping myself in fact I was destroying my life.
+If not for the school I would still be on drugs, also would not be in school which I am very thankful for, that god gave this blessing just for me.
 I would like to study tourism, but I don’t know how I can because my mother does not have the strength to make the money to pay for me to go to school.
 I would be so thankful if I could get help with paying for school, I would be able to achieve my goals to help those children that need help like I did.
-The way brother kennedy changed my life, is how I want to change others lives, where I live there are so many street children , that need help like I did May god bless you Carloine,
+I want to change others lives, where I live there are so many street children , that need help like I did May god bless you Carloine,

 Diana Auma My name is Diana Auma.
 I am the first born out of four children in my family.
 My mother has been struggling as a single parent ever since my father left us in 1999.
 She has been working, but has not had a permanent job.
 She is unable to pay for the fees the four of us need to achieve our goals in life.
 As for now, I am finishing my secondary level education (high school).
 However, next year when I get my final results, my mother will not be able to pay for my college fees.
 I would like to win a scholarship so that I will be able to obtain my goals, and be able to build my future.
 As for my school, they have they have helped me to pay my school fee.
 It grows every day to help us be in a good and clean environment.
 Also, they have bought a lot of textbooks and exercise books for us to be able to know how to write and read.